Step 4 — How to pay for your visa

 How to pay for your nonimmigrant visa application fee:

-- PIN Card - You may the application fee at the Consulate General with your Dutch PIN-card (debit card) prior to your visa interview.
-This process will take more time than when you bring proof of pre-payment.
-In case you have accidentally transferred the wrong fee and paid less than you should have, you can pay for the difference by pin card.
-Regretfully the Consulate General cannot refund the difference if you accidentally paid more.
+- PIN Card - You may pay the application fee at the Consulate General with your Dutch PIN-card (debit card) prior to your visa interview.
+Regretfully the Consulate General cannot refund the difference if you accidentally paid more through another means.

 Reciprocity fees.
 Please read carefully!